 On 13 June 2009, the day of the 7th annual Vancouver Skyline XTC run, he was spotted at a garage sale and saved from obscurity by a vigilant Ean Jackson for the princely sum of $2.00.
 Piggie promptly proved his worth by being served a free beer post-run as an “official” finisher of the XTC… a beer Piggie generously shared with the table.

 While he’s not much of a runner, Piggie is a publicity hog.
 Since the 2009 XTC, he has been present at many Club Fat Ass events… especially where there are free beer and food.
 He’s also been spotted in an increasingly large number of traveling t-shirt contest photos with pretty girls.
-His movements are tracked by vigilant Porker spotters on a Facebook Photo Album.
+His movements are tracked by vigilant Porker spotters and shared in the Online Clubhouse..

-If you’d like to book him for your CFA event, your wedding or any other important occasion, just Contact us!
+If you’d like to book Piggie for your CFA event, your wedding or any other important occasion, just Contact us!